-Earlier in this paper, we contrasted the capabilities of visual-based modeling tools with those of languages.
+Earlier in this paper, the capabilities of visual-based modeling tools were contrasted with those of languages.
 Regardless of which approach is used, the modeler must still build from scratch a model that represents the physical system of interest.
 Modeling complex systems correctly requires intimate knowledge of both the simulation software and the system under study.
-However, not everyone who can benefit from using simulation has the time or the training necessary to build simulation models.
+(Schriber and Brunner 1995) However, not everyone who can benefit from using simulation has the time or the training necessary to build simulation models.